-This hike is a easy but beautiful toddler hike that follows a wide trail most of the way to the falls located off highway 40.
-In the winter time this trail is a cross-country skiing trail.
-About halfway to the falls the trees open up to a wide open view of the adjacent mountains.
+This hike is an easy but beautiful toddler hike that follows a wide trail most of the way to the falls located off highway 40.
+In the wintertime this trail is a cross-country skiing trail.
+About halfway to the falls the trees open up to a wide-open view of the adjacent mountains.
 Continue on until the path takes you to a narrow trail with large tree roots.
 Follow this path for about 20 metres before reaching the beautiful Troll Falls.
 In the past there have been trolls hidden along the trail for little ones to enjoy finding as they make their way to the falls.
 Learn more about the falls here.

-*This hike has been done with a double thule chariot.
-While it was doable to puch the stroller down the narrower path at the end it was challenging and bumpy.
+*This hike has been done with a double Thule chariot.
+While it was doable to push the stroller down the narrower path in the end it was challenging and bumpy.
 There is the option of leaving the stroller the last 20 metres to the falls before heading down the narrow trail.

-This interpretive hike out of Kananaskis takes you to another stunning 6 metre waterfall.
-The easy hike has been completed by some 2 year olds.
-Enjoy a rest on the bench at the top of the first hill.
-As you near the falls there are two bridges.
-This waterfall hike should be on every families list of trails to complete this summer.
-Learn more about the hike here. *
+This family-friendly interpretive hike out of Kananaskis takes you to another stunning 6 metre waterfall.
+This is an easy hike that is a must if you enjoyed hiking to Troll Falls.
+Enjoy a rest on the bench at the top of the first hill while soaking in the mountain views.
+As you near the falls there are two bridges which are fun for littles to cross but they do not have railings.
+Learn more about the hike here.

 Challenging- 4.2 km, 245 m elevation – 1 h 21 minutes from downtown Calgary

 There are two ways up to Grassi Lakes, the easy way and the hard way.
 To view the falls you must go up the hard way.
 The waterfall falls alongside the trail.
-This trail is steep and caution needs to be taken since their are some cliffs.
+This trail is steep and caution needs to be taken since there are some cliffs.
 At the top enjoy the stunning turquoise Grassi Lakes before heading down the easy way.
 The easy route is a gravel access road with a gradual incline.
 Along this trail you will not see the waterfall.
-This trail has been done by many young children but I would consider it a more challenging hike for the preschool aged child.

 Challenging – 4.2 km, 50 m elevation- 1 hr 10 minutes from downtown Calgary

 Note: In a wetter year, you can follow a trail that runs alongside the canyon and still ends at the base of the falls.
 These falls are even more spectacular in the winter since as the water freezes they grow considerably.
-Pack some yak trax and hike along the creek.
+Pack some ice cleats and hike along the creek.
 If your lucky you will see ice climbers heading up the falls.